-In addition to the admission documents required, all Re-entry Students must meet the following requirements:
+In addition to the admission documents required, all re-entry students must meet the following requirements:

-- Have no known unresolved conduct-related issues pending at any institution of higher learning and - Not be on known notice of expulsion for a conduct-related infraction from any college or university within the current or past three calendar years.
+- Have no known unresolved conduct-related issues pending at any other college or university and - Not be on known notice of expulsion for a conduct-related infraction from any college or university within the current or past three calendar years.

-Re-entry Students are encouraged to submit official transcript(s) or grade reports from other colleges or universities attended for transfer credit evaluation.
+Re-entry students who are non-degree-seeking students are encouraged to submit official transcript(s) or grade reports from other colleges or universities attended for transfer credit evaluation.
 They may also be required to submit evidence that they meet the prerequisite(s) established for any course for which they seek enrollment through submission of unofficial transcript(s) or grade reports from other colleges or universities.

-Re-entry Students who fail to acknowledge attendance at any other college(s) or university(ies) prior to enrollment at NPRC will have their student status reassigned to Non-Degree-Seeking upon discovery of omission.
+Re-entry students who fail to acknowledge attendance at any other college(s) or university(ies) prior to enrollment at NPRC will have their student status reassigned to non-degree-seeking upon discovery of omission and may face disciplinary sanctions.

-Re-entry Students are subject to the program completion requirements of the catalog in effect during the term in which they re-enroll.
+Re-entry students are subject to the program completion requirements of the catalog in effect during the term in which they re-enroll.
 They may be granted full or conditional admission, depending on applicable enrollment restrictions.